skhemlani/mReasoner/README.md

     (#<Q-INTENSION 4020157D53> #<Q-INTENSION 402016F873>)

 The system generates two conclusions, which correspond to "Some A are C" and "Some C are A".

+### The iconic structure of model representations

+A fundamental proposal of the model theory is that mental models are *iconic*: their structure mimics the structure of the situations they represent.
+For that reason, mReasoner constructs different models for different domains.
+It can construct quantificational models, as shown above.
+It can also construct temporal models, e.g.,

+    > (interpret '("A happened during B" "C happened after B" "D happened after C")) (#<T-MODEL 8210048643>)

+    > (print-model (first *))

+	[B   ]
+	   A   C D

+and spatial models, e.g.,

+    > (interpret '("A is to the left of B" "B is to the left of C" "C is above D")) (#<SP-MODEL 80101280D3>)

+    > (print-model (first *))

+	A                B                C
+	                                  D

+Each of these forms of model representation are scanned, processed, and revised in ways unique to their structure.

 ### References